 Summer Bridge helped me understand myself.
 I am passionate about my faith and I learned from Summer Bridge how to feel more confident in my beliefs, how to speak with others about my religion, and to not just assume that folks would know everything about me or my culture.
 Summer Bridge also introduced me to the many valuable resources available at Augsburg.
 I have an incredible support system that will help me be successful during my college experience.
 I’m glad I had the opportunity to participate in this experience.

-My name is Anthony Villagrana and I am a sophomore here at Augsburg University majoring in Secondary Education and Communication Arts/Literature.
+My name is Anthony Villagrana and I am a junior here at Augsburg University majoring in Secondary Education and Communication Arts/Literature.
 I graduated from Park Center Senior High and I am a part of TRIO/Student Support Services (SSS).
 I attended Summer Bridge in 2017 and it was truly one of the best experiences of my life.

 I was very nervous on move-in day because I didn’t want to leave home and be on my own.
 But then I realized that all of us at Summer Bridge were new and going through the same thing, so I knew that I would be fine.
 I was right because I made such good friends during the summer.
 We all ate together, went through classes and workshops together, and even went on fun adventures like visiting religious establishments or doing the “Amazing Race” scavenger hunt together.
 I lived with three other Bridgers in the residence hall and it was a fun experience because we were on our own, although sometimes it was not so fun because we had to accept that we were now grown ups and had to be more responsible.
 Over the five weeks of Bridge I took religion and public speaking classes and they helped me prepare for the courses I am taking now in college.
 Religion made me a more critical thinker and improved my reading, while public speaking made me a more confident and better speaker.
 After class, we usually had presentations from organizations and departments about the resources on campus.
 Here, I also learned about scholarships and job and internship opportunities which was great because at the time we were the only first year students to know about all of this!
 When I wasn’t in class or busy doing homework, I would use my “open-time” to go out to the mall or to just watch Netflix in my room.
 I had never used the light rail or the public bus system until Summer Bridge and now I use it all of the time without any issue.
 Summer Bridge didn’t just give me college credits, it taught me key things that helped me transition into college.